jonathankytang/Museum-navigation-ar/docs/0c_meeting_notes/3_weekly_spring_meetings.md

 - Buy Bluetooth Module(Arduino with HC-05)
 - Built the bluetooth module and test

 ## Tuesday 22th January - Supervisor meeting
-- Think about sub-mileston by next week
+- Think about sub-milestones by next week
 - Shows our undergoing testing plan
 - Discussed to changed the meeting date and time
 - Discuss about sprint 2
 - Submission of project tracking form
+- Changed the meeting time to 11 o'clock

 ## Monday 28th January - Group meeting
 - Discuss sprint 2
 - What need to be completed this week
 - Final touch up for testing plan

 ## Tuesday 29th January - Supervisor meeting
-- Changed the meeting time to 11 o'clock
 - Finshed the testing plan
-- Building an Bluetooth module
+- Building the Bluetooth module updates
-- Shows our sub milestone
+- Showed the sub-milestone
 - Discussed what problem can bluetooth bring in the project
-- Submission of project tracking form and sub milestone plan to basil (This week)
+- Submission of project tracking form and sub-milestone plan